ruby-R53/C64play/README.md

     ones.
   - Straightforward to use: just run `oscidump[_2SID].sh` and use the same arguments you'd use when playing a tune in C64play!
 	- Exception: `-ma` and `-mb` arguments.
-Those have special behavior.
-They include the sample channel on the dump if needed.
+Those have special behavior: they include the sample channel on the dump if needed!

 - C64's latest ROM files
   - First, these ROM files are probably available everywhere on the internet.
 No